Student Innovation SHOWcase Rules & Entry Info

 Each submission should be connected to State Learning Standards, CCSS, ISTE Standards, and/or NGSS.
 These connections should be provided within the submission form.

 Entry Submissions Due By Wednesday, December 19, 2018, 11pm CT

 Must be from Missouri or one of it's bordering states and have the following included:

 Online Entry Form Completed (Information & Summary)

 ShowMe Innovation SHOWcase Release Form (on file at school)

 Each student or group of students must complete the reflection questions located within the Entry Form.
 Though it is not expected for these to be lengthy (max.
 200 words), they should be thoughtful.
 These reflective questions will be displayed with student work.

 Each submission must have a summary.
 This will be completed within the Entry Form no later than December 19, 2018.
 Again, expectation is that this not be lengthy (max.
 200 words), but it should be detailed enough to help educators understand the process necessary to complete the project & the purpose behind it.
 Summaries will be on display for educators to read.

 METC Conference SHOWcase

-Entries will be invited to display and present their digital work during the METC Conference, February 13 or 14, 2018.
+Entries will be invited to display and present their digital work during the METC Conference, February 11-13, 2019.
 More information on this special invitation will follow from our METC sub-committee members.